yeej2/quickstart/content/about/Development_Blog.md

 obtain issues from the GitHub issue tracker.
 I implemented code to link the GatorGrader code to GitHub in order to retrieve issues.
 Then I worked with one of my colleagues to implement the retrieval of issues based on user specifications.
+I also touched on the implementation of testing for the issue tracker in order to obtain high code coverage, however, one of my colleagues did all of them overnight.

+## My Experience

+I had an amazing experience working on this project.
+I learned a lot from this software project and I had the